liaujianjie/workshop-example-todo/README.md

 This repo contains the reference source for the React workshop conducted on 24 May 2018 at AXA Singapore.

-I have left a lot of comments in these files for your reference:
+I left a lot of comments in these files for your reference:

 ```
 src/App.css